 Edge of the Earth: This has just been released and as I am a bit behind at the time of this update (20/10/21), I haven’t had a chance to dive in.
 No idea if it will be a good jumping on point but it is the first cycle to be put out under the new distribution model.

 There you have it.
 If you are of a collector mentality then it is probably best to start with Dunwich and just work your way forward, keeping in mind that older cycles tend to have one or more packs out of stock at a given moment (but FFG are reprinting the missing packs).
-If you want to talk to the rest of the community about the most recent scenarios and cards then you might be better off starting with The Dream Eaters and then working gradually backwards.
-At this point I am not recommending starting with Innsmouth, despite it being the latest cycle, as I haven’t experienced it myself.
-I’ll update this once I have.
+If you want to talk to the rest of the community about the most recent scenarios and cards then you might be better off starting with Edge of the Earth and then working gradually backwards.

 The Standalone adventures and Return to are for those who really get into the game.
 If you want a complete playset of investigator cards then the Return to boxes should be picked up before any of the standalone adventures, which don’t contain investigators cards you can add to decks when building.